Eurozone joint program in 2015 will mark 30 years of European flag

-Eurozone members will issue a joint circulating commemorative €2 coin
+Eurozone members will issue a joint circulating commemorative €2 coin program this year.

-Jan.
+The program was first apparent during the Portuguese State Mint’s Jan.
 30 presentation during the Media Forum in Berlin during the World Money Fair.

 TO READ MORE WORLD MONEY FAIR COVERAGE, CLICK HERE